 Pulled Pork Burrito Bowl

-The best thing about making a pulled pork burrito bowl means you get everything you love about burritos, but you’re not constrained by the size of your wrap (although we like having a handful of Street Taco wraps to hand for wrapping it all up)!
-The pulled pork can easily be switched out for chicken or even this Mediterranean vegetable salsa.
+The best thing about making a pulled pork burrito bowl means you get everything you love about burritos, but you’re not constrained by the size of your wrap (although we like having a handful of Gran Luchito Soft Taco Wraps on hand for wrapping it all up)!
+The pulled pork can easily be switched out for chicken or even this Mediterranean vegetable salsa for a veggie version.
+Packed full of veggies, this pulled pork burrito bowl is also slightly healthier than the usual burrito.

 How to make it